 Travelers lose millions of dollars per year with lost and found items, and no one really cares

-The need for a lost and found app.
+The need for a lost and found service, re-invented.
 We’ve all been there.
 And truly, no one really cares, but you.

 As you’re sitting chatting up, talking about the beauty of Peru, adventures in Tanzania, and custom issues in Algeria, you realize your flight is about to shut the door.
 The gate is not too far, you grab your stuff and sprint!

 As you were really looking forward for the noise cancellation feature, for the next 5 hours, onward to your connecting flight, you call the flight attendant!
 “Excuse me, I need a drink” .
-When you inquire about lost and found items, the flight attendant mentions she can’t help, because the lost item is in the airport.
-Her colleagues suggest you call the airport.
+When you inquire about lost and found items, the flight attendant mentions they might not be able to help, because the lost item is in the airport.
+The flight attendant colleagues suggest you call the airport or TSA.
 Cheers, double scotch please!

 You’ve arrived at your destination, enjoy your vacation

 Sitting in the terminal, waiting for your connection, sans headphones; you start searching the internet.
 You look on Craigslist, but the creep factor turns you off.
 Go on Instagram and try a short post, you tag the airport and location.
-Now you wait, since you don’t have a lost and found app installed.
+Good luck with that.
+You fill out the clunky outdated airport lost and found form, you call the airport, you get charged fees and empty promises.

 You check Instagram, nothing.
 Only a few likes from friends and some obscure Instagram user, wanting to sell you followers.
 “Thanks dude, really helpful, not!”
 A few FB groups accepted your membership, you try to post, but display algorithm takes weeks to learn who you are, where and who and where to show your post.
 Another FB didn’t accept you, because you don’t have unicorn flavored profile overlay.
 Whatever.